rmsk2/6502profiler/README.md

     brk
 ```

 It is always assumed that a test driver starts its execution at the load address (specified above by the `* = $xxxx` expression).
-When executing
-the test case the test driver is automatically assembled into a binary by `acme` and then run by the emulator.
-The emulator stops when it encounters a
+The corresponding
-`BRK` instruction.
-The corresponding Lua test script is also stored  (as `test1.lua` ) in the test directory:
+Lua test script is also stored  (as `test1.lua` ) in the test directory:

 ```
 test_vector = "10203040"